Zionism: Anti-Zionism

-The Palestinian Arab Christian-owned Falastin newspaper featuring a caricature on its June 18, 1936, edition showing Zionism as a crocodile under the protection of a British officer telling Palestinian Arabs: "Don't be afraid!!!
+The Palestinian Arab Christian-owned Falastin newspaper featuring a caricature on its June 18, 1936, edition showing Zionism as a crocodile under the protection of a British officer with industrial military technology telling Palestinian fallāḥīn: "Don't be afraid!!!
 I will swallow you peacefully...".

 Zionism has been criticized and opposed by a wide variety of organizations and individuals.
 Until World War II, anti-Zionism was widespread among Jews for varying reasons.
 Orthodox Jews opposed Zionism on religious grounds, as preempting the Messiah.
 (Note: "Though a little religious support for Zionism existed, 'the majority of Orthodox leaders condemned Zionism from its very outset,' particularly the rabbis of Eastern Europe.
 Their concerns were twofold: they feared that Zionists were overidealistic and were misleading the Jewish people about what was possible; they were also concerned that the Zionist millennial vision was an attempt to preempt the Messiah.")
 Many secular or assimilationist Jewish anti-Zionists identified more with ideals of the Enlightenment and saw Zionism as a reactionary ideology, while left-wing Jews (including in the Bund) believed that the Jewish question was best solved in the diaspora through building a socialist society.

 Opposition to Zionism in the Jewish diaspora was surmounted only from the 1930s onward, as conditions for Jews deteriorated radically in Europe and, with the Second World War, the sheer scale of the Holocaust was felt.
 Thereafter, Jewish anti-Zionist groups generally either disintegrated or transformed into pro-Zionist organizations, though many small groups, and bodies like the American Council for Judaism, conserved an earlier Reform tradition of rejection of Zionism.
 There was a shift in the meaning of anti-Zionism after the events of the 1940s.
 Whereas pre-1948 anti-Zionism was against the hypothetical establishment of a Jewish state in Palestine, post-1948 anti-Zionism had to contend with the existence of the State of Israel.
 This often meant taking a retaliatory position to the new reality of Jewish sovereignty in the Middle East.
 The overriding impulse of post-1948 anti-Zionism is to dismantle the current State of Israel and replace it with something else.